SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

             path: /locust
         ```

-        the results can afterward be downloaded from the artifacts tab in the GitHub UI.
+        The results can then be downloaded from the artifacts tab in the GitHub UI.

 ## 🧠 Knowledge check